About The Metro Atlantic Athletic Conference

 Current Conference members include: Canisius College, Fairfield University, Iona College, Manhattan College, Marist College, Monmouth University, Niagara University, Quinnipiac University, Rider University, Saint Peter's University, and Siena College.
-In addition, associate members include the University of Detroit Mercy in men's lacrosse and Jacksonville University in men’s rowing; La Salle University, St. Francis (N.Y.)
-College, Villanova University, Virginia Military Institute and Wagner College are all associate members in Women's Water Polo.
+In addition, associate members include the University of Detroit Mercy in men's lacrosse and Jacksonville University in men’s rowing; La Salle University, St. Francis (Brooklyn) College, Villanova University, Virginia Military Institute and Wagner College are all associate members in Women's Water Polo.
 Drake University, Jacksonville University, Robert Morris University, Sacred Heart University, and Stetson University compete in women's rowing, while the University at Albany, University of Dayton, and the University of Hartford, and La Salle University take part in women’s golf competition.
-Bryant University, and Sacred Heart University compete in field hockey, while Bryant University is a member in men’s swimming & diving.
+Bryant University, LIU Brooklyn and Sacred Heart University compete in field hockey, while Bryant University is a member in men’s swimming & diving.
 The MAAC will support 25 sports and championships during the 2016-2017 academic year; in addition, the MAAC champion earns automatic qualification to the NCAA Championship in 16 sports.

-The MAAC Basketball Championships return to the Times Union Center in Albany, NY for its final year of a three-year agreement, and will continue to be held at the Times Union Center through 2019.
+The MAAC Basketball Championships returns to the Times Union Center in Albany, NY for its final year of a three-year agreement, and will continue to be held at the Times Union Center through 2019.
 The 2017 MAAC Basketball Championships will mark the 18th time that Albany has hosted the championships, more than any other site.
 By having an excellent working relationship with various facilities, the MAAC has been able to attract a number of NCAA Championship events.
-In 2016-2017, the MAAC will host the 2016 NCAA Division I Cross Country Northeast Regional at Van Cortlandt Park with Iona College and Manhattan, the 2017 NCAA Men’s Basketball First & Second Rounds at the First Niagara Center in Buffalo, NY with Canisius College and Niagara University marking the fifth time that all three parties will partner for this same event (2004, 2007, 2010, and 2014), and the 2017 NCAA Division I, II, & III Rowing Championships with the Ivy League at Lake Mercer in West Windsor, NJ.
+In 2016-2017, the MAAC will host the NCAA Division I Cross Country Northeast Regional at Van Cortlandt Park with Iona College and Manhattan College, the 2017 NCAA Men’s Basketball First & Second Rounds at the First Niagara Center in Buffalo, NY with Canisius College and Niagara University marking the fifth time that all three parties will partner for this same event (2004, 2007, 2010, and 2014), and the 2017 NCAA Division I, II, & III Rowing Championships with the Ivy League at Lake Mercer in West Windsor, NJ.
 Most recently, the MAAC along with Siena College successfully hosted the 2015 NCAA Division I Women’s Basketball East Regional at the Times Union Center, which was the highest selling site amongst all four regionals.
 In 2014, the MAAC, Canisius College and Niagara University successfully hosted the 2014 NCAA Division I Men’s Basketball Second and Third Rounds at the First Niagara Center in Buffalo, NY.
 The MAAC and Fairfield University hosted the 2013 NCAA Division I Women's Basketball Regional at Webster Bank Arena in Bridgeport, CT.
-The MAAC and Rider University hosted the 2012 NCAA Rowing Championships at Lake Mercer in West Windsor, New Jersey and also co-hosted the 2011 NCAA Division I Wrestling Championships at the Wells Fargo Center in Philadelphia.
-The MAAC and Rider University co-hosted the 2009 NCAA Division I Women's Basketball Championship Regional at the Sovereign Bank Arena in Trenton, N.J., after recording the third highest attendance figure for the women's championship with the First and Second Rounds in 2006.
+The MAAC and Rider University hosted the 2012 NCAA Rowing Championships at Lake Mercer in West Windsor, NJ and also co-hosted the 2011 NCAA Division I Wrestling Championships at the Wells Fargo Center in Philadelphia.
+The MAAC and Rider University co-hosted the 2009 NCAA Division I Women's Basketball Championship Regional at the Sovereign Bank Arena in Trenton, NJ, after recording the third highest attendance figure for the women's championship with the First and Second Rounds in 2006.

 In June of 1995, the MAAC developed new opportunities for student-athletes as the conference announced the formation of the MAAC Men's and Women's Lacrosse Leagues.
 The men's league began competition in the spring of 1996, while the women's league commenced in the spring of 1997.
 Since their inception as associate sports leagues, both men’s and women’s lacrosse have been upgraded to full MAAC sports.
 The men's league currently consists of six MAAC schools - Canisius, Manhattan, Marist, Monmouth, Quinnipiac and Siena - and one associate member – the University of Detroit Mercy.
-The women's league features competition among nine MAAC institutions - Canisius, Fairfield, Iona, Manhattan, Marist, Monmouth, Niagara, Quinnipiac and Siena.
+The women's league features competition among nine MAAC institutions - Canisius, Fairfield, Iona, Manhattan, Marist, Monmouth, Niagara, Quinnipiac, and Siena.

 In the spring of 2014, the MAAC expanded the championship field to six teams in men’s and women’s soccer, volleyball, women’s lacrosse, softball, and baseball.
 Additionally, the MAAC membership agreed that the highest seeded team should generally host the MAAC championship.